 6. Mella was easy to set up

-30 Replies to "We Tested the Mella Smart Mushroom Fruiting Chamber"
+30 Replies to "We Tested the Mella Smart Mushroom Fruiting Chamber by FirstBuild"

 Ashly, yeah, I would recommend the blue oysters and lions mane to start! (: